The formulas that are used to calculate Compound Interest (C.I.) are:

 When the interest is compounded half yearly (which means every six months or two times a year)

 Here the rate of interest is divided by 2 and the number of years are multiplied by 2.

 Similarly, if the interest is compounded quarterly, we would get the following formula.

-This formula can be used to to calculate growth of anything.
-Growth of industries, population, production, number of trees, revenue etc. For example, if production grows are r% every year, then the production output in n years would be calculated as follows:
+This formula can be used to calculate the growth of anything.
+Growth of industries, population, production, number of trees, revenue, etc. For example, if production grows are r% every year, then the production output in n years would be calculated as follows:

 where A is the final production, P is the initial production and n is the number of years that we are using.